Aklil/angular-chartnew.js/README.md

 # angular-chartnew.js
 A simple AngularJS 1.x directive for ChartNewjs

+## Installation
-install via bower
+ 1.via bower

-bower install angular-chartnew.js
+`bower install angular-chartnew.js`

-Usage
+ 2. include angularjs, chartnewjs and angular-chartnew.js in dist folder in your application

+##Usage

-The directive accepts chartType, chartData and chartOptions
+The directive accepts `chartnewjs-type`, `chartnewjs-data` and `chartnewjs-options`
-    Chart type uses '@' for one way text binding, so the chartType is provided on the canvas element as a text. chartData and chartOptions use two way data binding that are passed from a controller then to the view and in turn to the directive. chartData and chartOptions should be provided correctly according to chartnewjs specs for each chartype.
+   - `chartnewjs-type` uses `@` for one way text binding, so the `chartnewjs-type` is provided on the canvas element as a text.
+   - `chartnewjs-data` and `chartnewjs-options` use two way data binding that are passed from a controller then to the view and in turn to the directive.
+   - `chartnewjs-data` and `chartnewjs-options` should be provided correctly according to chartnewjs specs for each chartype.

 Take a look at the demo how the directive is used.

+##Credits
+Chartnewjs is a fork of Chartjs : https://github.com/FVANCOP/ChartNew.js/